Table of Contents

 Superglue and pure silicon are the most common adhesives used for a fish tank.
 The superglue should be made of cyanoacrylate.
 You just have to make sure that no additives or toxins are added to the glue.

-The 7 tips for your aquariums when using glue
+7 tips when using glue on aquariums

 Superglue is safe for aquariums.
 It’s generally used for joining mosses and rock.
 You can also add plants like anubias and java fern to hard capes like rocks and driftwood.